MaterializeInc/materialize/doc/user/content/sql/functions/jsonb_object_agg.md

 ------------------
  {"k1": 1, "k2": -1}
 ```
-Notice there are multiple values that could potentially correspond to the key `k2`.
+In this example, there are multiple values associated with the `k2` key.

-In this case, we use a `FILTER` to look at values that are not `NULL` and order by a timestamp column to get the most recent such value.
+The `FILTER` clause in the statement above returns values that are not `NULL` and orders them by the timestamp column to return the most recent associated value.

 ## See also